There’s a hilarious meme out there about the miscommunication between how a customer describes the product they want and what finally gets delivered.

 After the PRD has been signed off, share where the PRD is going to be stored and communicate the process for accessing, viewing, and changing the PRD during the product development process.

-The finalized PRD should be used as a reference point throughout the project and can be updated if requirements change.
+The finalized PRD should be used as a reference point throughout the project and can be updated in real-time if requirements change.
 However, there should always be a way to identify what was originally agreed and any changes made should be well-documented and accompanied by a reason for the change.

 Product Requirements Document Template